-Julia Jester is currently a TODAY Show researcher at the NBC News bureau in Los Angeles, where she helps produce news and entertainment segments for broadcast.
-She is an alumna of Georgetown University, where she majored in American Studies with a double minor in government and journalism, merging her passions for culture and politics.
+Julia Jester is currently a TODAY Show researcher in NYC, where she produces broadcast news segments.
+Previously, she worked as a researcher at NBC News' Los Angeles bureau.
+Julia is an alumna of Georgetown University, where she majored in American Studies with a double minor in government and journalism, merging her passions for culture and politics.
 Born just outside of Baltimore, she was raised with a love for birds — Ravens and Orioles, to be exact.
-She recently completed the renowned NBCUniversal East Coast Page Program.

 As an NBCUniversal Page, Julia gave NBC studio tours and worked audience services for shows like The Tonight Show Starring Jimmy Fallon, Late Night with Seth Meyers, and Saturday Night Live.
 Julia was selected as the inaugural member of the Page Program's reverse mentorship initiative, in which pages are matched with senior executives for 1:1 mentoring sessions in various areas of the digital technology and social media landscape.
 Her assignments within the page program included: CNBC Long Form Production (Production Associate), MSNBC's "The Last Word with Lawrence O'Donnell" (Assistant Booking Producer), The TODAY Show Plaza (NBC News Marketing), and NBCUniversal Corporate Social Responsibility (Digital & Research).